10K Training Explained: What Is Zone 4 / Threshold?

 Zone 4 Defined:

-You should be able to speak just a few words, but not hold a conversation.
-It should feel hard but controlled, never frantic.
+You should be able to speak a few words, but not hold a conversation.
+The effort should feel hard but controlled, steady rather than frantic.
+This is where you learn to manage discomfort and maintain form at challenging intensity.

 Why Zone 4 Matters in 10K Training